NBI Clearance vs Police Clearance | What’s the Difference?

 Before we dive into the key differences, it’s important to understand what each clearance document is for, how it’s issued, and where it applies.

-NBI Clearance is issued by the National Bureau of Investigation and covers a person’s criminal records nationwide.
+The National Bureau of Investigation issues an NBI Clearance and covers a person’s criminal records nationwide.
 It’s commonly required for immigration, passport applications, and employment abroad.

 Police Clearance is issued by the Philippine National Police (PNP) and checks for criminal records in your local area or city.
 It’s often used for local job applications, permits, and basic identity verification.